chidinmaibekwe/Unsupervised-Clustering-Analysis/README.md

 ### **Problem Statement:**

 HELP International have been able to raise around \$ 10 million.
 Now the CEO of the NGO needs to decide how to use this money strategically and effectively.
 So, CEO has to make decision to choose the countries that are in the direst need of aid.
 Hence, your Job as a Data scientist is to categorise the countries using some socio-economic and health factors that determine the overall development of the country.
 Then you need to suggest the countries which the CEO needs to focus on the most.

+Insights
+Top 10 Countries by GDPP: Identification of top 10 countries with highest GDPP Country with the Highest Life Expectancy: Determination of country with the highest lifge expectancy Correlation between GDP per capita and Life Expectancy: analysis of the relationship\